highfidelity/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 #####2.
 Make a Build
 Follow these steps to make your build:
 * Open  `%HIFI_DIR%\build\hifi.sln`  using Visual Studio.
-* For best performance, change the Solution Configuration (next to the green play button) from Debug to Release for best performance.
+* Change the Solution Configuration (next to the green play button) to Release.
-* Lastly, go to Run Build > Build Solution.
+* Lastly, go to the menu item Build > Build Solution.

 #####3.
 Test the Interface
-Create another environment variable (Just like how you created the Qt-variable).
+Create another environment variable (just like how you created the Qt-variable).

 * Set Variable name: _NO_DEBUG_HEAP
 * Set Variable value: 1

 In Visual Studio, go to the Apps folder in the Solution Explorer.
 Right-click interface and select Set as Startup Project.
-Then, you can navigate to Run Debug > Start Debugging.
+Make sure that your Solution Configuration is set to RelWithDebInfo (not Debug).
+Then navigate to the menu item Debug > Start Debugging.

 Now, you should have a full build of High Fidelity and be able to run the Interface using Visual Studio.
 Please check our documentation for more information regarding the programming workflow.